aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/terraform/solutions/register_delegated_administrator/README.md

 ## Introduction

-This Terraform module deploys the Inspector AWS SRA solution.
+This Terraform module deploys the register delegated administrator AWS SRA solution.

 The common pre-requisite solution must be installed, in the management account, prior to installing this solution.